 There are plenty of beach activities including surfing, hanging out on the soft sand, visiting the pier for a look at the local fisherman’s catch, and eating lunch with a view of the ocean at Pierside Kitchen & Bar, and sleeping beside the ocean in a historic-style white-washed building.

-If you’re looking for the local surfer vibe, check out Nomads Hotel’s colorful, surf-inspired rooms and happening cantina for a beer and meal inspired by international surf spots.
-The flavorful San Pedro Town Stewed Chicken Over Coconut Rice was my favorite!
+If you’re looking for the local surfer vibe, check out Nomads Hotel’s colourful, surf-inspired rooms and happening cantina for a beer and meal inspired by international surf spots.
+The flavorful San Pedro Town Stewed Chicken Over Coconut Rice was my favourite!

 In town, there is everything from art galleries and a cupcake shop.
 Just out of town are great trails for hiking and trail running.